Education Leadership, EdD

 The Doctor of Education (Ed.D.) in Educational Leadership and Policy Studies program engages educators in P-12 and other education-related settings in the advanced study of educational leadership so they can critique and improve their own practice.
 The program focuses on problems of practice - studying practice, engaging in constructive critique of practice, and improving one's practice.
 Coursework in the program is designed to be highly relevant to the participants' jobs and careers.

-- Fall Admission: June 30th (priority deadline)
+- Fall Admission: April 1 (priority deadline)

 Applicants must apply to the University of Northern Colorado Graduate School before the program area reviews the applicant’s request for admission.
-To apply, submit the following materials in a single packet along with the application fee.
 Failure to submit all required materials will delay the evaluation and screening of your application.

-- Your commitment to education, contributions to professional education
+- Demonstrated commitment to education

-- Rationale for pursuing the Ed.D. degree
+- Rationale for pursuing this degree

 - Strengths and weaknesses as they apply to educational leadership